The 6 Best POS Systems for US Businesses

 Toast specializes in creating POS systems for the food service industry, so all its features are specifically designed to meet of restaurants of various sizes.

 You’ll get the most out of Toast by opting for one of its many add-on features, which, unfortunately, do come at an extra cost.
-The one that most impressed us was the inventory management add-on, which give you access to food and recipe cost management, as well as low stock alerts.
-This are essential tools for successfully managing your business’s spending, and aren’t available at rival Square.
+The one that most impressed us was the inventory management add-on, which gives you access to food and recipe cost management, as well as low stock alerts.
+These are essential tools for successfully managing your business’s spending, and aren’t available at rival Square.

 Screenshot of Toast POS backend management